© Copyright 2013 – Present

 Support: Gallery wrap stretched canvas

 Description: Part of the “Life in Texas” series, this painting of a common ranch animal often seen in the Lone Star State is called the Texas Longhorn.
 This painting is composed on gallery warp stretched canvas which allows the artist to extend the painted image around the edges of the canvas and will not need a frame before displaying.
-The artwork comes with an official Certificate of Authentication signed by the artist.

 FREE shipping and handling within the U.S.A.